Paysend

 - App access protected by passcodes or biometric login.

-On Trustpilot, Paysend holds an Excellent rating of about 4.3 from more than 32,000 customer reviews.
+Trustpilot is referenced in this article: Paysend holds an Excellent rating of about 4.3 from more than 32,000 customer reviews.

 Bottom Line